lukejkelly/CoupledPhylogenetics/README.md

 The `analyses/` directory contains scripts to analyse output and create figures in `<experiment>/figs` for a single experiment, or `figs/` for multiple experiments.

 ## Documents
  The `docs/` folder includes various documents we've created to describe our method, such as the kernel which includes snippets of code from `TraitLabSDLT-coupled`.

- TODO: Some of these documents are now on Overleaf so I will delete them shortly.
+It also contains code for making Tikz figures to place on Overleaf (which does not seem to compile and use them online).